bormaxi8080/osint-timeline/DRAFT.md

 HyperExtract.
 Smart Knowledge Extraction CLI.
 Transform documents into structured knowledge with one command: https://github.com/yifanfeng97/Hyper-Extract

+Deer Flow.
+An open-source long-horizon SuperAgent harness that researches, codes, and creates.
+With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of tasks that could take minutes to hours: https://github.com/bytedance/deer-flow

 Repo2RLEnv synthesizes **verifiable** training and evaluation data from existing repositories, exports it into a uniform spec, and pushes it straight to the Hugging Face Hub.
 The output spec is [Harbor](https://github.com/harbor-framework/harbor)'s, so every dataset you produce drops directly into any Harbor-compatible runtime - no glue code: https://github.com/mathieuflamant/repo2rlenv

 UniRL is a Framework for Unified Multimodal Model Reinforcement Learning: https://github.com/Tencent-Hunyuan/UniRL